-Did you know If you are one of the millions of taxpayers who claim credits such as the Earned Income Tax Credit (EITC) and Additional Child Tax Credit (ACTC), the IRS must hold your entire refund until February?
-What if there was a way to get money faster?
-With a Refund Advance* at H&R Block, you could get money the day you file.
-It’s a no interest loan that is repaid from your tax refund.
-That’s money you could receive sooner to pay bills or unexpected expenses.
+Did you know, if you are one of the millions of taxpayers who claim credits such as the Earned Income Tax Credit (EITC) the IRS must hold your entire refund until February?

-“How much does it cost to apply?”
+How much does it cost to apply?

-Refund Advance is a loan offered at 0% APR with no loan fees.
+There’s no cost to you to apply.
+What’s more, the Refund Advance is a loan offered at 0% APR with no loan fees.

-“How much money is available?”
+How much money is available?

 The loan is available in the following amounts:

-BofI Federal Bank, the lender for Refund Advance, will determine whether your application is approved and, if so, the loan amount.
+Axos Bank, the lender for Refund Advance, will determine whether your application is approved and, if so, the loan amount.

-“If I’m approved, how do I access the funds?”
+If I’m approved, how do I access the funds?

-“Why does it take so long for the IRS to process my tax refund?”
+Why does it take so long for the IRS to process my tax refund?

 The Protecting Americans from Tax Hikes, or PATH Act, is a federal law that passed in late 2015.
 One of its provisions was to combat tax fraud, which is good news.

-“When can I apply for Refund Advance?”
+When can I apply for a tax Refund Advance in 2020?

-The Refund Advance is only available January 5th – February 28, 2018.
+The Refund Advance is only available January 4 – February 29, 2020.

 When it comes to filing your 1040 online, how free is “free?”
 Compare TurboTax vs. H&R Block and discover which is the better deal.